Projects per year

 Biography

-I studied Philosophy and English Literature at UEA before taking an MPhil and a PhD in English Studies at the University of Cambridge.
+I studied Philosophy and English Literature at UEA before taking an MPhil and PhD in English Studies at the University of Cambridge.
 In 2019-20, I was a Baden-Württemberg Scholar at Heidelberg University.
 I've also worked in primary and secondary schools.

 Education/Academic qualification